 1.

 2.

 3.

-stej Describe the most significant challenge you have faced and the os you have taken to overcome this challenge.
+step Describe the most significant challenge you have faced and the os you have taken to overcome this challenge.
 How has this llenge affected your academic achievement?

-Sug gestions for Question #5:

-• Have you had difficult experience in your life?
+Sug • gestions for Question #5: Have you had difficult experience in your life?
 How did you get through it?
 What did you learn going through this experience?
 If you're currently working your way through a challenge, what are you doing now and does that affect different aspects of your life?
 For example, ask yourself, "How was my life changed at home, at my school, with my friends, or with my family?"

 What have you done to make your school or your community etter place?

 Sug gestions for Question #6:

 • Did you contribute to a positive change in your school or in your community?
 What steps have you taken to accomplish this?
 Remember, even small changes can have a big impact.
 Why were you inspired to act?
 What did you learn from your effort?

-What is the one thing that you think sets you apart from other didates applying to the University of California?
+wha Beyond what has already been shared in your application, at do you believe makes you stand out as a strong candidate admissions to the University of California?

 Sug gestions for Question #7:

-• Don't be afraid to brag a little.
-Even if you don't think you're unique, you are - remember, there's only one of you in the world.
-Lots of things can influence who you are, such as your experiences, family, interests and values.

-• List three of your personality traits (if you need help, ask your friends or family how they would describe you):

-2.

-3.

-٥.
+• From your point of view, what do you feel makes you an excellent choice for UC?
+Don't be afraid to brag a little.
+Here are a few lists to help you get started.

 • What do you value in your life?
 What's important to you?
+List

-List three of them here:
+1. three of them here:

-1.

 2.

 3.

 • What are you passionate about?

-1.
+1. The motion pubblished decide.

 2.

 3.

-• What items or possessions do you cherish?
-List them here and think about why they're meaningful to you:

-1. anna about with they to incuming the to you.
+• When you attend UC, what three things are you most looking forward to?

+1.

 2.

 3.

 • Does anything overlap?
-Is there one thing that stands out?
-Are
+Is there anything from the lists that you